seamplex/feenox/doc/sds.md

 is a separate directory under [`src/pdes`](https://github.com/seamplex/feenox/tree/main/src/pdes) that implements these “virtual” methods (recall that they are function pointers) that are resolved at runtime when parsing the main input file.

-FeenoX was designed separating the common "mathematical" routines from the particular "physcal" routines in such a way that any of these directories can be removed and the code would still compile.
-In effect, let us remove the directory `src/pdes/thermal` from a temporary clone of the main Git repository:
+FeenoX was designed with separated common "mathematical" routines from the particular "physical" ones in such a way that any of these directories can be removed and the code would still compile.
+For example, let us remove the directory `src/pdes/thermal` from a temporary clone of the main Git repository.
+The `autogen.sh` script is smart enough to

+ i. tell which types of PDEs are available by reading the subdirectories in `src/pdes`, and ii. link the available virtual methods to the appropriate function pointers which are resolved at runtime.

+In effect,

 ```terminal
 ~$ cd tmp/